ms/buildtogether.tech/fairness/index.md

 ### Not acting is a choice as well

-Always remember that not acting is just as much a choice as acting.  <span x="10-newcomers"/> said that your organization's culture is defined by the worst behavior it tolerates; I have come to believe that who we really are as individuals is defined in the same way.
+Always remember that not acting is just as much a choice as acting.  <span x="10-newcomers"/> said that an organization's culture is defined by the worst behavior it tolerates <cite>Gruenert2015</cite>; I have come to believe that who we really are as individuals is defined in the same way.

 </div>